Keto Sesame Ginger Asian Meatballs

 Air fryer instructions

-Preheat air fryer to 400 degrees for 3-4 minutes before adding in the Asian meatballs.
-Add the meatballs to the basket of the air fryer and cook at 400 degrees for 6-7 minutes for until the interior of the meatball is cooked through.
+Preheat air fryer to 400 degrees for 3-4 minutes before adding the meatballs.
+Add the meatballs to the basket of the air fryer and cook at 400 degrees for 6-7 minutes or until the interior is cooked through.

 Oven instructions